SBUNetSys/UIWear_doc/UIWear_install.md

 ### 3) Flashing Recovery Environment

-Flashing the TWRP recovery environment to your Android phone by using following command
+Flashing the TWRP recovery environment to your Android phone by using command:
 ```
 fastboot flash recovery <twrp_img_file_path>
 ```

 ### 4) Enter Recovery Mode
 * Use the volume up/down buttons to navigate to the "Recovery" option in bootloader.
 * Press power button to select it.